 In 2013 the Vrije Universiteit Amsterdam launched the Migration Law Clinic.
 Students of the Migration Law Clinic write expert opinions in important cases before the Court of Justice of the European Union and the European Court of Human Rights.
 The Clinic has become an important component of the Master Specialisation International Migration and Refugee Law.
 In the academic year 2018-2019 the Clinic celebrates its fifth anniversary.
 For this reason the Amsterdam Centre for Migration and Refugee Law organises an International Migration and Refugee Law Moot Court Competition.
 The oral hearings of the moot court competition will take place on 9 and 10 May 2019 in Amsterdam.
 As part of the event, a seminar on the (potential) role of migration and refugee law clinics in strategic litigation will be held on 10 May.

 The International Migration and Refugee Law Moot Court Competition is open to all universities.
-Each university may participate with one team.
 Teams should consist of four students and a coach.
 Students should be actively enrolled in a Bachelor or Master programme of law (PhD students are not allowed to participate).
 Non-law students may participate, if they have a sufficient level of knowledge of international migration and refugee law.
 We recommend that participating students fulfil the admission requirements of the Master Specialisation International Migration and Refugee Law.
 Students may not have professional pleading experience.

 Moot court structure

 The moot court competition consists of a written round in January and February 2019 and a two-day oral round, which takes place on 9 and 10 May 2019 in Amsterdam.
 Each team should plead a fictitious case between the State and a migrant before a legal body.

 For the moot court rules see: international migration and refugee law moot court rules 2019